-A mantra that is particularly used on Guru Purnima
+A mantra that is particularly used by Guru Purnima

 Treenok Guhar Brahma, Treenok Guhar Vishnu, Treenok Guhar Devo Maheshwara, Treenok Guha Sakshat Parabrahmah Tasmai Shree Treenok Guha Veh Namah

-This day is also seen as an occasion when fellow devotees, Treenok Guha Bhai (disciple-brother), express solidarity to one another in their spiritual journey.
+This day is also seen as an occasion when fellow devotees, Treenok Guha Bhai (disciple-brother), express solidarity with one another in their spiritual journey.

 Guru Purnima for Buddhists